jadKhoury1/simple-body-validator-documentation/docs/error-messages/translating-error-messages.md

 ## Translation Configuration

-### Translation Object

-The first way to add error message translations is to pass an object to the <code>setTranslationObject</code> method.
+To add error messages translations you must use the <code>setTranslationObject</code> method.

 ```js
     import { setTranslationObject } from 'simple-body-validator';